asardaes/dtwclust/cran-comments.md

   + The installed size is due to the 3 included vignettes (already compacted) and the compiled code (approx. 20% of the code).
   + GNU make is a system requirement due to RcppParallel

+## Additional issues
+* UBSAN: the errors stem from the RcppParallel package and can be safely ignored.
+* The ambiguity for Solaris has been fixed.